-5.21.
-Voting
+- Local Government Act 1995 - 5.21.
+Voting - (1) Each council member and each member of a committee who is present at a meeting of the council or committee is entitled to one vote. - (2) Subject to section 5.67, each council member and each member of a committee to which a local government power or duty has been delegated who is present at a meeting of the council or committee is to vote. - (3) If the votes of members present at a council or committee meeting are equally divided, the person presiding is to cast a second vote.

-- (1) Each council member and each member of a committee who is present at a meeting of the council or committee is entitled to one vote. - (2) Subject to section 5.67, each council member and each member of a committee to which a local government power or duty has been delegated who is present at a meeting of the council or committee is to vote. - (3) If the votes of members present at a council or committee meeting are equally divided, the person presiding is to cast a second vote. - (4) If a member of a council or committee specifically requests that there be recorded- - (a) his or her vote; or - (b) the vote of all members present, - on a matter voted on at a meeting of the council or the committee, the person presiding is to cause the vote or votes, as the case may be, to be recorded in the minutes. - (5) A person who fails to comply with subsection (2) or (3) commits an offence.
+(4) If a matter is voted on at a meeting of the council or the committee, the person presiding must cause the following information to be recorded in the minutes -